peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-27 Happiness Hit Her.md

 	- Hymn goes to search the leader's belongings
 	- Mabel asks Oz if she can bum a cigarette and she goes off to have a smoke and think
 	- When they're both gone, Oz has a small panic while she tries to figure out how to operate a train
-- Oz casts [[Speak with Dead\|Speak with Dead]] to ask the conductor how to run the train, and is able to get it going, but not well-controlled
+- Oz casts Speak with Dead to ask the conductor how to run the train, and is able to get it going, but not well-controlled
 - Hymn returns and says that they have a gift for Oz, but not to take it the wrong way, then hands her a diamond to resurrect the conductor with
 	- Oz looks really confused and asks why she would take this the wrong way, and Hymn responds that they're not getting married
-- Oz casts [[Raise Dead\|Raise Dead]] on the conductor, who comes back severely weakened, but can still operate the train
+- Oz casts Raise Dead on the conductor, who comes back severely weakened, but can still operate the train
 	- Mabel returns and is enthralled by all the different mechanics and levers and tries to take it all in, watches him intently for four hours
 - The train requires coal to run, which Lysanderoth and Hymn must shovel by default due to Oz's missing hand
 - Oz investigates the caboose and finds a safe blown open with two dead bandits lying next to it
 	- Inside is something large covered in an ancient-looking cloth
-	- She uses the [[Oz/Inventory/Eye of Vecna\|Eye of Vecna]] to peer through the cloth and sees the crystal vessel with the organ inside—looks almost like a brain
+	- She uses her x-ray vision to peer through the cloth and sees the crystal vessel with the organ inside—looks almost like a [[Inventory/Crystal Brain\|brain]]
-	- Oz tries to return to the front of the train, gets hurt by the blood fog, then decides to turn back to the caboose and uses [[Sending\|Sending]] to tell Hymn to meet her in the back
+	- Oz tries to return to the front of the train, gets hurt by the blood fog, then decides to turn back to the caboose and uses Sending to tell Hymn to meet her in the back
 - Hymn heads towards the back, but first summons a Fire Elemental inside the furnace, causing the train to move faster
 	- As they go towards the back they enter the blood fog area and get hurt
 - Oz shows Hymn the cloth-covered vessel, and they say that they can use Detect Magic on it, but it would make the Fire Elemental disappear, so they decide to wait out the hour
-- Oz sees how hurt Hymn is, touches them, and casts [[Cure Wounds\|Cure Wounds]].
+- Oz sees how hurt Hymn is, touches them, and casts Cure Wounds.
 They thank her and say that they're not as sturdy as the rest of the party
-	- Hand still on Hymn, Oz casts [[Death Ward\|Death Ward]] on them, then pulls away
+	- Hand still on Hymn, Oz casts Death Ward on them, then pulls away
 	- Oz talks about the bomb, says that she told them that she wouldn't make them steal anything they didn't want to, and that includes lives
 - Mabel and Lysanderoth join the two in the caboose and also investigate the vessel
-	- Hymn casts [[Detect Magic\|Detect Magic]] and finds that it is a very ancient magic
+	- Hymn casts Detect Magic and finds that it is a very ancient magic
 - The train makes it to the station, but due to the conductor's weakness it goes out of control and careens into other trains
 	- The crash causes the brain to fall out of the vessel and onto the ground
 	- Officers start rushing into the train and ordering people to evacuate